www.mdavid.com.au

 2 - Polygon selection

 The model is made up of 4-sided shapes called polygons.
-The first step towards giving it fur is to figure out which bits need fur and which ones don't.
-In this image (left) you'll see I've selected the polygons that need some fur
+The first step towards giving it fur is to figure out which polygons need fur and which ones don’t.
+In this image you’ll see I’ve selected the polygons that need some fur.

 3 - Add the hair